log-oscon/Standards/Stylesheets/Coding Style.md

 Declarations should be ordered alphabetically or by type (Positioning, Box model, Typography, Visual).
 Whichever is chosen, it must be consistent across all files in the project.

-When choosing type, each block of properties must be delimited by an empty line.
+When choosing type, each block of properties must be delimited by an blank line.
 (Comments are not required on each block, but must be explicit at least once in the style documentation.)

 Example:
 ```css